-To petition for a conditional pardon, including medical pardon, the inmate,
+To petition for a conditional pardon, please send a letter stating the following required information:

 - inmate number;